New Network for Warkworth New Network for Warkworth

 Benefits for Warkworth and Kowhai Coast

-- Buses will now operate 7 days a week.
+- Buses operate 7 days a week.

 - SuperGold card holders can get a SuperGold concession loaded onto a gold AT HOP card.
 A SuperGold concession allows free travel on trains and selected bus and ferry services in Auckland after 9am on weekdays and all day weekends and public holidays.